pwntester/octo.nvim/README.md

 - `g:octo_bubble_delimiter_left`: Left (unicode) character to draw a bubble for labels etc. (default: "")
 - `g:octo_bubble_delimiter_right`: Right (unicode) character to draw a bubble for labels etc. (default: "")
 - `g:octo_icon_user`: Icon used to signal user names (default: "")
+- `g:octo_icon_reaction_viewer_hint`: Icon as alternative or to complement the highlighting of reactions by the viewer himself (default: "")